backdrop-contrib/backup_migrate/README.txt

 admin/build/modules.
 Configure and use the module at admin/content/backup_migrate

+OPTIONAL:
+Enable token.module to allow token replacement in backup file names.

 -------------------------------------------------------------------------------

+VERY IMPORTANT SECURITY NOTE:
+Backup files may contain sensitive data and by default, are saved to your web server in a directory normally accessible by the public.
+This could lead to a very serious security vulnerability if you do not adequately protect your backup files.
+Backup and Migrate attempts to protect backup files using .htaccess access rules, but  this will not work in all environments (it only works with apache configured to allow overrides).
+You should test to see if your backup files are publicly accessible, and if in doubt do not save backups to the server.

-WARNINGS:
+OTHER WARNINGS:
 A failed restore can destroy your database and therefore your entire Drupal installation.
 ALWAYS TEST BACKUP FILES ON A TEST ENVIRONMENT FIRST.
 If in doubt do not use this module.

-This module has only be tested with MySQL and probably does not work with any other dbms.
-If you have experiences with Postres or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.
+This module only supports MySQL.
+If you have experiences with PostgreSQL or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.

 Make sure your php timeout is set high enough to complete a backup or restore operation.
 Larger databases require more time.
-Also, while the module attempts to keep memory needs to a minimum, a backup or restore will require significantly more memory then most Drupal operations.
+Also, while the module attempts to keep memory needs to a minimum, a backup or restore will require more memory then most Drupal operations.

 If your backup file contains the 'sessions' table you will likely be logged out after you run a restore.
 To avoid this, exclude the sessions table when creating